ckeeze/workersTFC-1.20.1/README.txt

 This is a compatibility submod for villager workers, and villager recruits and Terrafirmacraft.

 TODO LIST:

-DONE -coins
+DONE - coins
-DONE -recipe for coins (tfc anvil recipe from precious metals, output amount depends on the exact metal type) DONE - create config file builder
+DONE - recipe for coins (tfc anvil recipe from precious metals, output amount depends on the exact metal type) DONE - create config file builder
 DONE - change default recruitment/upkeep item to coins DONE - remove vanilla trades from villagers (TFC already removes vanilla professions from zombievillagers when cured)